 Proof of institutional eligibility, licenses and accreditation may be reviewed in the office of the School Director during normal business hours.
-Crescent College is in good standing and does not have a pending petition in bankruptcy, is not operating as a debtor in possession, and has not filed a petition for bankruptcy within the preceding 5 years.
-As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
+Crescent College is in good standing and does not have a pending petition in bankruptcy, is not operating as a debtor in possession, and has not filed a petition for bankruptcy within the preceding 5 years, or have not had a petition in bankruptcy filed against it within the preceding 5 years that resulted in reorganization under Chapter 11 of the United States Bankruptcy Code (11 U.S.C.
+Sec.1101 et seq.).
+As a prospective student, you are encouraged to review this catalog which is accessible through a hard copy, email and school website, as well as being updated annually, prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.

-Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the following:
+Questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may contact:

-Bureau for Private Postsecondary Education Department of Consumer Affairs 2535 Capitol Oaks Drive, Suite 400 Sacramento CA 95833 www.bppe.ca.gov
+Bureau for Private Postsecondary Education Department of Consumer Affairs 1747 N. Market Blvd., #225 Sacramento, CA 95834 P.O.
+Box 980818, West Sacramento, CA 95798-0818 www.bppe.ca.gov